Difference between revisions of "Mthulisi Ndlovu" - Pindula

 2021 to 2023 - IZinkondlo ezinhlobonhlobo (co-authored O'level Zimsec Setbook 2021-2023).
 (Zimbabwe Publishing House, Harare, 2020).

 2017 - Ubuntu Nqaba Ngqo (Ubuntu above all).
-(African Sketchs, City?
-2017).
+(African Sketchs, Bulawayo, 2017).
 This is the longest IsiNdebele Poem in the history of Zimbabwean literary publications.

 2017 - Ubuntu (The Raw Truth Unravelled).
-(African Sketches, city?
-2017).
+(African Sketches, Bulawayo, 2017).
 A 51 page poem in one book.
 Longest English Poem in the Zimbabwean publication history.